 With that in mind, let’s look at what the data had to say.

-Which companies have the most electrician jobs open in 2019?
+Which companies have the most electrician jobs open?

 Looking at job listings across all 50 states, the 14 companies with the most electrician job listings are: